 Our family is always up for an adventure.
-Whether we are hopping in the van for an overnight road trip or spending the time in the big city, we love exploring new areas.
-But when we travel, we want to make sure we are not just having a great time making memories, we also want to keep safety in the front of our mind.
+Whether we are hopping in the van for an overnight road trip or spending time in the big city, we love exploring new areas.
+With all the concerns about viruses and quarantines, some people are canceling their travel plans, but by following some simple tips, we can hopefully stay safe and healthy while making memories!

 This post includes affiliate links.